Executive burnout recovery through deep rest and resilience

 TM as an Effortless Deep-Rest Technique

 Transcendental Meditation is especially relevant to executive burnout because it is not based on concentration or control.
+Many leaders already spend their day concentrating, planning, controlling, analysing, and responding.
+TM works differently — the mind is allowed to settle naturally.

 An effortless technique.
 A measurable transformation.